Seamless Multimodal Transportation Scheduling: Structure of Optimal Solution to ILMTP-SD

-This can be shown by conditioning on whether or not the last passenger travels alone or with the penultimate passenger.
-In the first case, he travels along, and the number of partitions of the remaining set of passengers is $\phi(n-1)$.
-In the second case, where he travels with another passenger, the number of partitions of the other passengers $\phi(n-2)$.
+\proof{Proof.} Consider the case when $\cvCap = 2$.
+For $n \geq 3$, we have \st{htat}\secondrev{that} $ \phi(n) = \phi(n-1) + \phi(n-2).$ This can be shown by conditioning on whether or not the last passenger travels alone or with the penultimate passenger.
+In the first case, of traveling alone, the number of partitions of the remaining set of passengers is $\phi(n-1)$.
+In the second case, of traveling with another passenger, the number of partitions of the other passengers is $\phi(n-2)$.
 Since $\phi(1) = 1$ and $\phi(2) = 2$, the result follows.
 For larger $\cvCap$, the recursion is written

 which is bounded from below by $\phi(n-1) + \phi(n-2)$. \Halmos \endproof